Pain · Regulatory

 Stage three: rebuild the RFP-response regulatory section and brief the BD seat.
 Replace the regulatory section in the response template with the US framework cross-reference.
 Train the BD writers on the declared-status language.
 Confirm the regulatory posture statement on the deck.
 The buyer now reads a US-ready posture above the fold and the same EU-side strength on the inside.

 This work fits inside a Market Entry Sprint (six to ten weeks, regulatory posture page plus per-product compliance blocks plus RFP-response regulatory section plus deck), a Cross-Border Build (three to six months, full multi-channel US presence including regulatory presentation), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple regulated product lines).
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

 Before rebuild (EU-only presentation)After rebuild (paired EU and US presentation)